 Intake Meeting-If the PGC and the PAR pair/triad determine that a referral is merited, an initial intake meeting is scheduled.
-The initial meeting will be scheduled within 10 working days of the submission of appropriate documentation by the referring administrator/supervisor.
+The initial meeting will be scheduled within 10 working days of the submission of appropriate documentation by the referring administrator/supervisor and referred employee.
 The initial intake meeting provides the PGC with the opportunity to discuss with the employee the issues prompting the referral as well as options available to address the issues.
 The employee is then able to make an informed decision regarding the best action to take.
-At the final intake meeting, the employee informs the PGC of their choice.
-The results of all intake meetings go to the co-chairs of the PAR Panel and the Office of Human Resources and Development.
+At the final intake meeting (at least three working days later), the employee informs the PGC of their choice.
+The results of all intake meetings go to the co-chairs of the PAR Panel, the Office of Human Resources and Development, the president of SEIU, and the administrator/supervisor.

-If, on the basis of fact finding, the PGC believes that the documentation with the referral DOES NOT merit continued involvement in PIP, the PGC would report that outcome to the PAR Panel for review.
-Upon confirmation of that report by the PAR Panel, the employee would remain in their current position and continue in the professional growth cycle.
-The PAR Panel would notify the administrator/supervisor and the director of DPGS.
-They would then ensure that the Recommendation for Next Steps overall rating is changed to "Meets All Core Competencies."
+If, on the basis of fact finding, the PGC believes that the documentation with the referral DOES NOT merit continued involvement in PIP, the PGC would report that outcome to the PAR pair/triad for review.
+Upon confirmation, the employee would remain in their current position and continue in the professional growth cycle.

+The PGC would notify the administrator/supervisor and the director of DPGS.
+They would then ensure that the final rating on the employee's evaluation is changed to "Meets All Core Competencies."